ymataya/PWA-App/README.md

 * Webpack

 ## Usage:
-Users can add or subtract money based on their expense.
+Users can add or subtract money based on their expense and they can see a graph of their spending.

-## Contributing:

 ## Project:
 ![Preview](/preview.png)